clearpath-docs/Ridgeback-Sphinx-Tutorials/doc/update.rst

 .. note::

-    The Ridgeback's MCU is normally rotated 90 degrees when it is installed in the robot; the ``NORM`` position is typically towards the top of the robot's chassisand the ``AUX`` position is normally towards the bottom.
+    The Ridgeback's MCU is normally rotated 90 degrees when it is installed in the robot; the ``NORM`` position is typically towards the top of the robot's chassis and the ``AUX`` position is normally towards the bottom.

 Now, from Ridgeback's PC (connected via SSH or screen/keyboard), execute: